 Homemade dinner rolls are surprisingly easy, and the taste is far superior to anything from a store.
 Few things make your kitchen smell as wonderful as fresh dinner rolls.

-- 1 packet (2 1/4 teaspoon) dry active yeast
+1 (2 1/4-teaspoon) packet dry active yeast

 1 cup milk

-- 3 tablespoon unsalted butter, room temperature
+3 tablespoons unsalted butter, room temperature

-- 1 tablespoon sugar
+1 tablespoon granulated sugar

 1 tablespoon honey

 3/4 teaspoon salt

 Gather the ingredients.

 Combine milk, butter, sugar, honey, and salt in another glass or plastic bowl.
-Microwave for one minute, or until milk is just warm.
+Microwave for 1 minute, or until milk is just warm.
 Set aside until butter is melted.

 Turn dough out onto a well-floured work surface.
 Knead dough for about 6 minutes, adding enough flour, as needed to keep the dough from sticking to the surface, or your hands.

-Stop when you have a smooth, soft, elastic ball of dough.
+Stop kneading when you have a smooth, soft, elastic ball of dough.
 Grease a large bowl with oil.
 Place the dough into the bowl and turn over a few times so the dough is lightly oiled.
 Cover the bowl with a clean towel and leave to rise in warm spot until it doubles in size, about 1 1/2 hours.

-Line an 18" x 13" baking sheet with a silicon baking mat.
-Place each ball, seam side down, about 2 inches apart on the baking sheet (4 rows with 4 rolls each).
+Line an 18 x 13-inch baking sheet with a silicon baking mat.
+Place each ball, seam-side down, about 2 inches apart on the baking sheet (4 rows with 4 rolls each).

 Put some flour in a fine-mesh sieve and tap to dust the top of each roll with a little flour.
 This is optional but gives that classic dinner roll look.
 Set the pan in a warm spot and allow to rise for 40 minutes.
 The rolls can be slightly touching each other after they've risen.

-Bake on the center rack for about 25 minutes, until golden brown.
+Preheat oven to 350 F. Bake on the center rack for about 25 minutes, until golden brown.
 Remove and let cool on a rack for 20 minutes before serving.